West Virginia: Demographics

+The five largest ancestry groups in West Virginia according to the American Community Survey are: 22% American, 17% English, 13% German, 10% Irish, and 4% Italian.

 Large numbers of people of German ancestry are present in the northeastern counties of the state.
 People of English ancestry are present throughout the entire state.
 Many West Virginians who self-identify as Irish are actually Scots-Irish Protestants.
+African Americans are concentrated in Metro Valley in the vicinity of Charleston and Huntington.
+African Americans also live in the New River/Greenbrier Valley.
+The state also has a significant Serbian population.
+Most of the Serbs came to West Virginia in the late 19th and early 20th centuries to work in the coal mines.
+There are also small numbers of Hispanics, Asians, Pacific Islanders, and Native Americans in West Virginia.
+There is also a Romani community in West Virginia.
+There are also Melungeons in the state.

-2010 census data show that 16 percent of West Virginia's residents are 65 or older (exceeded only by Florida's 17 percent).
+As of the 2010 census, 16% of West Virginia's residents are 65 or older, ranking second in the country, only behind Florida, which sits at 17%.

 There were 20,928 births in 2006.
 Of these, 19,757 (94.40% of the births, 95.19% of the population) were to non-Hispanic whites.
-There were 22 births to American Indians (0.11% of the births and 0.54% of the population), 177 births to Asians (0.85% of the births and 0.68% of the population), 219 births to Hispanics (1.05% of the births and 0.88% of the population) and 753 births to blacks and others (3.60% of the births and 3.56% of the population).
+There were 22 births to Native American (0.11% of the births and 0.54% of the population), 177 births to Asians (0.85% of the births and 0.68% of the population), 219 births to Hispanics (1.05% of the births and 0.88% of the population) and 753 births to blacks and others (3.60% of the births and 3.56% of the population).
 The county with the highest percentage of residents under 18 is Berkeley County with 23.5% and Gilmer County with the lowest percentage at 15.3%.

-The state's Northern Panhandle, and North-Central region feel an affinity for Pittsburgh, Pennsylvania.
-Also, those in the Eastern Panhandle feel a connection with the Washington, D.C. suburbs in Maryland and Virginia, and southern West Virginians often consider themselves Southerners.
-Finally, the towns and farms along the mid-Ohio River, which forms most of the state's western border, have an appearance and culture somewhat resembling the Midwest.